centaurus22/ruhrpottmetaller-editor/docs/_includes/05-using.md

 ### edit

 ### publiziert
+Marks the concert as published.
+So on this site the concert will be shown in black letters instead of red or blue ones.
 ### del
 Deletes the concert from the database.
 It is therefore irrevocably deleted from the system.
 ### sold out